trilitech/tezos-developer-docs/docs/tutorials/nft-consolidated/connect-wallet.md

    The `disconnectWallet` function runs these steps to disconnect the wallet and reset the state of the app:

-   1. It closes the connection to the Beacon SDK with the `wallet.client.clearActiveAccount()` command.
+   1. It closes the connection to the Beacon SDK.
    1. It nullifies the wallet reference by setting the `wallet` variable to `undefined`.
    1. It deactivates the NFT button by setting the `buttonActive` flag to false.